Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 11: Verify testimonials rotate daily

 **Expected Results:**
-- Step 1: Contact page loads
-- Step 2: Form with name, email, message fields is shown
-- Step 3: Form accepts input
-- Step 4: Form is submitted via EmailJS
-- Step 5: Confirmation message is displayed
-- Step 6: Business hours information is shown
-- Step 7: Address and map (if available) are shown
-- Step 8: Social media icons/links are visible
-- Step 9: Links open in new tabs
-- Step 10: Testimonials section shows public feedback
-- Step 11: Different testimonials appear each day
+When navigating to the Contact page via the navigation link, the Contact page should load successfully.
+A contact form should be displayed with fields for name, email, and message.
+The form should accept input and validate the entered data.
+When the form is submitted, it should be sent via the EmailJS service to the configured email address.
+A success confirmation message should be displayed indicating the message was sent successfully.
+Business hours information should be shown, displaying operating hours and availability.
+Location information including address and a map (if available) should be displayed.
+Social media links should be visible with icons or text links.
+Social media links should open in new tabs when clicked, allowing users to visit social media pages without leaving the contact page.
+A testimonials section should show public feedback from visitors, displaying positive reviews and experiences.
+The testimonials should rotate daily, showing different feedback each day to provide variety.

 **Actual Results:**
-- Step 1: Contact page loads
-- Step 2: Form with name, email, message fields is shown
-- Step 3: Form accepts input
-- Step 4: Form is submitted via EmailJS
-- Step 5: Confirmation message is displayed
-- Step 6: Business hours information is shown
-- Step 7: Address and map (if available) are shown
-- Step 8: Social media icons/links are visible
-- Step 9: Links open in new tabs
-- Step 10: Testimonials section shows public feedback
-- Step 11: Different testimonials appear each day
+Contact page loaded.
+Contact form displayed and functional.
+Form submitted via EmailJS.
+Confirmation message shown.
+Business hours displayed.
+Location information shown.
+Social media links visible and functional.
+Testimonials displayed.
+Daily rotation worked correctly.

 **Status:** Passed